 1. Downtown Paddling and Open Water Swimming

 Since downtown Knoxville sits right on the river, lots of people put their canoes, stand-up paddleboards, and kayaks right in at Gov. Ned McWherter/Riverside Landing Park.
 It offers a convenient boat ramp to access the Tennessee River, where you can drift downtown or access the rural riverbanks upstream.
-If you don’t have your own craft, rent a SUP from Billy Lush, based at the headquarters of Outdoor Knoxville (which also doubles as a bar in the summer).
+If you don’t have your own craft, rent a SUP from Knoxville Adventure Collective, based at the headquarters of Outdoor Knoxville (which also doubles as a bar in the summer).

 For those who like to swim for fitness, you can tag along with the Knoxville Open Water Swimmers.
 They meet every Thursday from May until September to swim a mile in the open water and welcome qualified swimmers to join them.
 The swimmers are escorted by spouses and friends in kayaks, and everyone gets together for a cold one afterward.